bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 4. The user's directs their browser to the user code URL.
 This URL is stable and can be communicated via the RC's documentation, the AS documentation, or the RC software itself.
-The RC does not provide a mechanism to launch the user's browser at this URL.
+Since it is assumed that the RO will interact with the AS through a secondary device, the RC does not provide a mechanism to launch the RO's browser at this URL.
     The user enters the code communicated in (3) to the AS.
 The AS validates this code against a current request in process.